 Gandia

-One of the most illustrious historical families, the Spanish-Aragonese Borgias, have resided here for centuries.
-The family, that was prominent during the fifteenth and sixteenth centuries, produced as many as two popes: Alfons de Borgia as Pope Callixtus III (1455-1458) and Rodrigo Lanzol Borgia as Pope Alexander VI (1492-1503).
-With the arrival of the first Duke of Gandia, Pedro Luis de Borgia, the City Palace became not only the residence of the Dukes of Gandia, but also the home base of the Borgias.
+One of the most famous historical families, the Spanish-Aragonese Borgias, were settled here for centuries.
+The family, which was prominent during the fifteenth and sixteenth centuries, produced no fewer than two popes: Alfons de Borgia as Pope Callixtus III (1455-1458) and Rodrigo Lanzol Borgia as Pope Alexander VI (1492-1503).
+With the arrival of the first Duke of Gandia, Pedro Luis de Borgia, the City Palace became not only the residence of the Dukes of Gandia, but also the home of the Borgias.

-The Palau Ducal dels Borja (City Palace), that is located in the historic center of the city, was originally constructed in Valencian Gothic style.
+The city palace Palau Ducal dels Borja, located in the historic center of the city, was originally built in Valencian Gothic style.
 Today it is a mixture of different architectural styles.
 Would you like to visit it?
-An audio tour takes approximately forty minutes and is available in English, German, French and Spanish.
+An audio tour lasts approximately forty minutes and is available in English, German, French and Spanish.

 Food and drinks

 Would you like to try a traditional dish?
-The ‘fideuà’, which is made with fish and seafood, is inspired by the paella.
-However, in this Gandian dish, the rice is replaced by a type of durum wheat pasta.
+The ‘fideuà’, made with fish and seafood, is inspired by paella.
+In this Gandia dish, however, the rice is replaced by a type of durum wheat pasta.